fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
-  - Add serialization logic for Widget Tree
-    - Store state in Widget Tree
-    - Rethink merge.
-Maybe we can provide WidgetInstanceNode instead of WidgetNode?
-    - Add setState method
-    - Make handling state on Container as easy as in Single
-    - Add tests for ListView
-    - Create DevelMain, take care of saving/loading state.
-Also provide a way of ignoring it.
-  - Rename MonomerContextPersist
-  - Make save/restore configurable (app)
-  - Rebuild composite globalKeys
-  - Rename tree methods
   - Automatically set new WidgetId/Path on Container
   - Remove embedded fonts.
 Rely on loaded fonts, template will also include them
+  - Create DevelMain, take care of saving/loading state.
+Also provide a way of ignoring it.
   - Image
     - Fix crash when adding images
       - If called from render, immediate add seems to work.